rossmillenacker/lab-guides/ase-admin/INSTRUCTIONS.md

 ## <a id="exercise5"></a>Exercise 5 - Link a dSource

 Perform the following steps after the Source and Target Environment is created:
-1. SSH to Linux Target A as the delphix user
+1. SSH to Linux Source as the delphix user

   >Run the following commands:

 ```
-  cd /home/delphix/labs
+  cd labs
   ./dumpfull_testdb.sh
 ```